-The beauty of plants is that if you look hard enough, creating an abundant indoor jungle can be super cheap (though, you know, I do love me some exotic plants) if done through propagation.
-If you’re interested in finding out how to propagate plants, and the method I use specifically to propagate succulent plants from cuttings then keep reading.
+The beauty of plants is that if you look hard enough, creating an abundant indoor jungle can be super cheap if done through propagation (though, you know, I do love me some exotic plants).
+If you’re interested in finding out how to propagate plants, and the method I use specifically to propagate succulent plants from cuttings, then keep reading.
 I’m going to show you my favorite tricks and my success rates.

 How to Propagate Plants

 The trick is knowing which way to propagate plants!
 There are a few different methods.
 But I’m going to cover the three most popular ways: air, water, and soil.
 (Getting some The Craft calling-the-corners vibes here.)

 So let’s cover the different ways and some tips to make sure you pick the right method for your plant; whether you want to expand your indoor houseplant collection or want to propagate succulent plants from cuttings, it’s easy to get the hang of no matter what type of plant you’re using:

 This is the way I learned first and has been the most successful with clippings or when I’m trying to save a plant by propagating a fallen leaf (Calatheas seem to really work well for this).
 Water propagation is just sticking a clipping in a clear vessel (I use shot glasses for smaller guys and mason jars for bigger cuttings) with distilled water or rainwater and putting it in a sunny spot.
 After a few weeks, little baby roots will start to form.

 Once it’s stemmed, the plant can be moved to soil BUT this doesn’t mean that the plant is good to go.